All Episodes

 I think we've been able to recover a lot of those.

-You know, how many times are we going to be told we can't find the emails?
+You know, how many times are we going to be told we can't find the emails or we can't find the text messages?

-How convenient in the Lois Learner case that they eventually ended up paying people for, and they eventually ended up apologizing to conservative groups for.
+How convenient in the Lois Lerner case that they eventually ended up paying people for, and they eventually ended up apologizing to conservative groups for.

-And I believe I believe it was a political deep state.
+And I believe it was a political deep state.

 Well, I have no evidence of that.